A is for Athens

 Cosmopolitan Mykonos is known for two things – its super-trendy night scene, and its iconic windmills.
 Most of the chunky white towers were built by the Venetians, way back in the 16th century.

 It seems as though Greece truly was built on tourism.
 The Ancient Greeks lived by a concept of hospitality called xenia, or ‘guest friendship’.
 Zeus was even the protector of travellers, don’t you know?

 Endless tanning spots.
 Rich history and culture.
 Lip-smackingly good food… and plenty of places to have a cheeky drink.
 It really is a no-brainer why we get back on the plane to Greece year after year.

 Aside from being famously good-looking, this Ionian island is one of Greece’s clubbing hotspots.
 Don’t just take our word for it – check out the video below, which comes courtesy of the hook-up between our nightlife-heavy Scene holidays, and fashion know-it-alls, ASOS.

 Author: Lee Dasilva

-TUI SENSATORI Resort Atlantica Caldera Palace brings you everything from sports to spa treatments with a touch of classic Greek style.
+TUI SENSATORI Atlantica Caldera Palace brings you everything from sports to spa treatments with a touch of classic Greek style.

 The waterpark’s the headliner at the TUI FAMILY LIFE Atlantica Aegean Blue Resort in Rhodes, and there’s a massive activity list, too.